-- 132 This section provides a brief review of modeling tools available for OAE research with - references to more in-depth methodological descriptions and examples, as well as a discussion - of which approaches are most applicable to simulating essential processes in different - circumstances.
-The presentation is structured using two complementary organizing principles, - the spatial and temporal scales of the problem in Section 2.1 and the biogeochemical and - ecological complexity represented by different modeling approaches in Section 2.2.
-Section 2 - 138 concludes with a summary of suggested future model development efforts in Section 2.3.
+- 100 This section provides a brief review of modeling tools available for OAE research with references to more in-depth methodological descriptions and examples, as well as a discussion of which approaches are most applicable to simulating essential processes in different circumstances.
+The presentation is structured using two complementary organizing principles, the spatial and temporal scales of the problem in Section 2.1 and the biogeochemical and ecological complexity represented by different modeling approaches in Section 2.2. and concludes with a summary of suggested future model development efforts 105 in Section 2.3.

-2.1.
-Modeling approaches across scales
+2.1 Modeling approaches across scales

-- In the nearfield, close to the site of an alkalinity increase, an accurate characterization of the - spatio-temporal evolution of alkalized waters requires direct representation or parameterization - of fluid and particle physics and seawater carbonate chemistry at scales ranging from - micrometers to hundreds of meters, spanning turbulent to submesoscale processes (Section - 2.1.1).
-In the farfield, covering scales from 10s of meters to 100s of kilometers, where the effect of - an alkalinity increase depends less on the details of how the alkalinity was added, or acidity - removed, and is instead dominated by ambient environmental processes, local to regional scale - models are useful for simulating the impact of alkalinity increases, for verifying the intended - perturbations in air-sea exchange of CO2 and in carbonate system variables, and potentially for - simulating ecosystem impacts (Section 2.1.2).
-Lastly, investigation of the effects of the global - ocean's overturning circulation, impacts on atmospheric CO2 levels, and of Earth system - 152 feedbacks resulting from deployment of OAE and other CDR technology at scale requires - 153 global modeling approaches (Section 2.1.3).
+In the nearfield, close to the site of an alkalinity increase, an accurate characterization of the spatio-temporal evolution of alkalized waters requires direct representation or parameterization of fluid and particle physics and seawater carbonate chemistry at scales ranging from micrometers to hundreds of meters, spanning turbulent to submesoscale processes (Section

+- 110 2.1.1).
+In the farfield, covering scales from 10s of meters to 100s of kilometers, where the effect of an alkalinity increase depends less on the details of how the alkalinity was added, or acidity removed, and is instead dominated by ambient environmental processes, local to regional scale models are useful for simulating the impact of alkalinity increases, for verifying the intended perturbations in air-sea exchange of CO2 and in carbonate system variables, and potentially for simulating ecosystem impacts (Section 2.1.2).
+Lastly, investigation of the effects of the global ocean's overturning circulation, - 115 impacts on atmospheric CO2 levels, and of Earth system feedbacks resulting from deployment of OAE and other mCDR technology at scale requires global modeling approaches (Section 2.1.3).

-2.1.1.
-Particle scale to nearfield/turbulence scale (μm to km scales)
+2.1.1 Particle scale to nearfield/turbulence scale (μm to km scales)

-- 156 Small-scale modeling approaches cover the range from μm-size particles to the turbulent- and - submeso-scales in the nearfield of alkalinity additions.
-Simulating processes on these scales - allows one to address questions about how turbulent mixing dilutes and disperses alkalized - water and how it affects the settling, aggregation, disaggregation, precipitation, and dissolution
+Small-scale modeling approaches cover the range from μm-size particles to the turbulent- and submeso-scales in the nearfield of alkalinity additions.
+Simulating processes on these scales allows one to address questions about how turbulent mixing dilutes